southern ironware

 [Morioka City, Iwate Prefecture] “Iwachu Ironware Museum” is a place where Nanbu ironware gathers!
 The world's largest iron kettle will greet you.

-Speaking of traditional crafts from Iwate Prefecture, Nanbu Ironware is famous.
-It is highly rated not only domestically but also internationally.
-It has many fans, especially in advanced fashion and art cities such as Paris and Milan.
+When it comes to traditional crafts from Iwate Prefecture, Nanbu ironware is famous.
+It is highly regarded not only in Japan but also around the world.
+It has many fans, especially in cutting-edge cities of fashion and art such as Paris and Milan

-The place with the largest collection of Nanbu ironware in Iwate Prefecture is the Iwachu Ironware Museum in Morioka City.
-You can see a variety of Nanbu ironware, from huge and heavy ones to small and cute ones.
+The place with the largest collection of Nambu ironware in Iwate Prefecture is the Iwachu Ironware Museum in Morioka City.
+You can see a wide variety of Nambu ironware here, from huge, imposing pieces to small, cute pieces

-This time, I would like to introduce the Iwachu Ironware Museum, which is the best place to see Nanbu Ironware.
+This time, we will introduce the Iwachu Ironware Museum, the perfect place to see Nanbu ironware

-In fact, you can make imoni for 3,000 people at once.
+This means you can make enough imoni for 3,000 people at once

-When you enter the building, the first thing you see is the huge Nanbu ironware.
+When you enter the museum, the first thing you see is a huge Nambu ironware.
 This time it's an iron kettle.
-This one is 150cm tall, which is twice as tall as the previous jumbo pot.
-It weighs 350kg.
+It's 150cm tall, twice the size of the jumbo pot mentioned earlier, and weighs 350kg

-This size iron kettle is the largest not only in Japan but also in the world.
-It can boil water for 2000 people at once.
+This size of iron kettle is the largest not only in Japan but in the world, and can boil water for 2,000 people at a time

 You can touch the exhibits

-Unusually for a place like this, you can basically touch the exhibits inside the museum, such as jumbo pots and iron kettles.
+Unusually for a place like this, you can actually touch most of the exhibits in the museum, such as jumbo pots and iron kettles

-After all, it is a meaningful experience to be able to enjoy the unique rugged texture and moist feel of Nanbu Tekki.
-When you actually go there, you can literally feel its charm.
+It is truly a worthwhile experience to be able to experience the unique rough texture and soft feel of Nambu ironware.
+You can literally feel its charm by actually going there

 Workshop tours available

-Once you pass through the exhibition zone, the actual workshop will appear.
-It is a strange space where the entire room is dyed in the color of iron.
-It may be due to daily iron filings deposited on the walls and floor.
-You can feel the accumulation of many years.
+Once you leave the exhibition zone, the actual workshop comes into view.
+The entire room is a strange space, stained the color of iron.
+This may be due to the accumulation of iron dust on the walls and floors every day.
+You can feel the accumulation of many years

 You can actually see the craftsmen at work.
-Create an uneven mold with very fine sand.
-Then, iron heated to 1400℃ is poured into it and molded.
+They make a rough mold using very fine sand, and then pour iron at 1400°C into it to form the shape

 Craftsmen carry out all processes by hand

-A characteristic of Nambu ironware is the intricate patterns on its surface.
-These pieces are individually hand-made by craftsmen.
-In addition, we perform rust prevention as a process unique to Nambu Tekki.
+A distinctive feature of Nambu ironware is the intricate patterns on the surface.
+These are applied by hand, one by one, by artisans.
+In addition, a rust prevention process is carried out that is unique to Nambu ironware

-Place it in a charcoal fire at a high temperature of 900 degrees Celsius for about 30 minutes.
-The way they work with sweat dripping from their foreheads is exactly what a craftsman looks like.
+The pieces are then placed in a charcoal fire at a temperature of 900°C for around 30 minutes.
+The sight of the craftsmen working with sweat dripping from their foreheads is a testament to their craftsmanship

-The processes you can see differ depending on the day of your visit.
+The process you can see varies depending on the day you visit

-It takes three weeks to complete the iron kettle.
-It takes two weeks to make the mold, then a week to pour the molten iron, let it harden, and polish and paint it.
+It takes three weeks to complete an iron kettle: two weeks to make the mold, and one week to pour the molten iron into it, let it harden, polish it, paint it, and then finish it

-As you can see, the work is not completed in one day, so the content that the craftsmen are working on differs depending on the day they go.
-If there's something you'd like to see (for example, see 1400 degree hot iron being poured into a mold), call ahead and ask.
+As you can see, this process is not completed in one day, so the work the craftsmen are doing will vary depending on the day you visit.
+If there is a particular process you would like to see (for example, seeing 1,400-degree hot iron being poured into a mold), be sure to call in advance and ask

-If you do that, they will tell you that you can see it on that day, so you can go accordingly.
+If you do, they will tell you which days you can see it, so you can just go on those days

-When you see that all the work is done by craftsmen, your perspective on Nambu Tekki will change again.
-When you look at it up close, touch it, and realize that its rugged texture and delicate patterns are all made by hand, you can feel how real it is.
+When you see that all the work is done by hand, your perspective on Nambu ironware changes again.
+When you see it up close, touch it, and realize that its rough texture and intricate patterns are all made by hand, you really get a sense of its greatness

 Buy your favorite Nanbu ironware and take it home

-There is also an exhibition and sales corner for Nanbu ironware.
-You can purchase your favorite products here.
+There is also an exhibition and sales corner for Nanbu ironware, where you can purchase your favorite products

-Especially the colors are rich.
-We have red, blue and green products.
-There are 100 colors in total and we export to over 20 countries.
-There is a wide variety of prices, from items that can be purchased for around 500 yen to items that are surprisingly expensive.
+They have a particularly wide variety of colors.
+They have products in red, blue, and green.
+They have a total of 100 colors and are exported to over 20 countries.
+There is a wide range of prices, from items that can be purchased for around 500 yen to surprisingly expensive items

-Cooking utensils such as frying pans and rice pots are recommended.
+Cookware such as frying pans and rice cookers are recommended

-Compared to a regular frying pan, it is heavier even though it is the same size.
-It's a good idea to actually hold it in your hand and visualize yourself frying vegetables, and make sure that it's safe to use every day before you buy it.
+Compared to a regular frying pan, it is much heavier even if it is the same size.
+It is best to imagine actually holding it in your hand and frying vegetables, and make sure that it is safe to use every day before purchasing

-Although rice pots (rice cookers) are more expensive than frying pans (about 12,000 yen), they are popular because they can cook extremely delicious rice using the pressure of a Nanbu ironware.
+Rice cookers are more expensive than frying pans (around 12,000 yen), but they are popular because they can cook delicious rice using the pressure of Nanbu ironware

-Not only can you use it to cook rice, but you can also make curry and stew that are very delicious.
+Not only can you cook rice, but you can also make delicious curry and stew

-One of the representative forms of Nanbu ironware is the teapot.
-Kyusu (teapot) is very popular among foreigners as well.
-Traditional and chic teapots are preferred and are often delivered to cafes in Europe.
+One of the most representative forms of Nambu ironware is the kyusu (teapot).
+Kyusu are extremely popular as teapots among foreigners.
+Traditional and chic kyusu are highly sought after, and are often delivered to European cafes

-This time, we introduced the Iwachu Ironware Museum, where various types of Nanbu ironware are gathered.
-It offers a lot of interesting things to see, such as the huge ironware set up there and the opportunity to watch the craftsmen at work live.
+This time, we have introduced the Iwachu Ironware Museum, which has a wide variety of Nambu ironware on display.
+There are many things worth seeing, such as giant ironware on display and the opportunity to watch artisans at work

-Another appeal is that you can purchase your favorite ironware at a low price.
-In addition to larger items such as iron kettles, small items such as Nanbu wind chimes and coasters, which are included in the ``100 Japanese Soundscapes to Preserve,'' are also popular and easy to take home.
+Another attraction is being able to purchase your favorite ironware at a low price.
+In addition to larger items such as iron kettles, small items such as Nambu wind chimes, which were included in the "100 Soundscapes of Japan to Preserve," and coasters are also popular and easy to take home

-You can enter with a stroller, so this is a recommended spot for families with small children.
+You can enter with a stroller, so it's a recommended spot for families with small children

 INFORMATION